 When planning a holiday in Jamaica, it’s a good idea to learn some of the phrases and sayings Jamaican people use in their daily conversations.

-Ideally, you should always do this whenever you’re traveling to a destination where the locals speak differently than you.
+Ideally, you should always do this whenever you’re travelling to a destination where the locals speak differently than you.
 Learning a few Jamaican sayings will help you interact with local people and have more positive experiences as you travel.
 Even if you learn the customary way to talk about simple things, like ordering from a menu, it can go a long way.

 The idea is not to master the local language so you can speak it fluently.
 The effort you put into respecting the local way of speaking can come across as courteous to the local people you meet and interact with during your trip.